-Stealing a lyric from the man in black, our specialist GMP team is encouraging trustees to walk the line between GMP rectifications and wider benefit audit projects.
+Stealing a lyric from the man in black, our specialist Guaranteed Minimum Pension (GMP) team is encouraging trustees to walk the line between GMP rectifications and wider benefit audit projects.
 It is important they understand the difference between the two and avoid a reasonably simple process becoming unwieldy and expensive.

 What is a benefit audit?